 Finally, and on a slightly different note, I offer Andrew Parker’s Seven Deadly Colours: The Genius Of Nature’s Palette And How It Eluded Darwin (2005).
 Parker is a zoologist at the Natural History Museum in London.
 His book devotes a chapter to each of seven colours exhibited by animals and plants.
 (It excludes Newton’s spectral indigo, which never seemed much of a colour anyway, and replaces it with the evolutionarily important ultraviolet.)
 Each chapter then describes a particular mode of colour production—pigment, diffraction, iridescence, and so on.
 Along the way, there’s a dissertation on evolution.

 Also highly recommended is Parker’s previous book, In The Blink Of An Eye: The Cause Of The Most Dramatic Event In The History Of Life, about the evolution of vision.
 These two were advertised as part of a planned trilogy, and I awaited the third with great anticipation.
 I was a little taken aback when the third volume appeared in 2009, entitled The Genesis Enigma: Why The Bible Is Scientifically Accurate, a topic that seemed to come distinctly out of left field, given what had gone before.
-I confess I haven’t read it.
+I confess I haven’t read it, and have no plans to do so.

 or